 ShareFacebook Twitter AddThis

 Gajar ka halwa is a sumptuous pudding made with carrots, milk, sugar and spices.
-It is a North Indian specialty typically made during the winter months when carrots are readily available.
+It is a North Indian dessert typically made during the winter months when carrots are readily available.

 Its name is derived from gajar, the Hindi word for carrots, and halwa, which means sweets.
 This tempting dessert is also known as gajrela.